pponec/ujorm/README.md

 *    easy to configure the ORM model by java source code, optionally by annotations and a XML file
 *    great performance, some types of SELECT query are very fast in comparison to its competitors
 *    lazy loading or the one request data loading of relations are supported optionally as a fetch strategy
-*    database tables, columns and indexes can be optionally updated according to Java meta-model in the run-time
+*    database tables, columns and indexes can be optionally updated according to Java metamodel in the run-time
 *    no confusing proxy or binary modified business objects
 *    very lightweight framework with no library dependencies in the run-time